in-c0/join-hult-prize/readme.md

 While the theme for Hult Prize 2024 is 'Unlimited', meaning any idea is welcome, it must create a measurable positive impact on people and the planet and support the United Nations in meeting its [Sustainability Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/)  by the 2030 deadline.)

+0. Registered team members will be put into a Discord group by 9th Feb 2024.
-1. Freely chip in your idea (if you have one) asynchronously by <b>end of 9th Feb 2024</b> using this link: <b> [Project Ideas](https://www.figma.com/file/3a2EGEaoHWFQjuh5F08la1/Hult-Prize-idea-brainstorming---What-Startup-Idea-do-you-have-in-mind%3F?type=whiteboard&node-id=0%3A1&t=9pK9XM8tkT6urd4T-1) </b>
+1. Freely chip in your idea (if you have one) asynchronously by <b>end of 10th Feb 2024</b> using this link: <b> [Project Ideas](https://www.figma.com/file/3a2EGEaoHWFQjuh5F08la1/Hult-Prize-idea-brainstorming---What-Startup-Idea-do-you-have-in-mind%3F?type=whiteboard&node-id=0%3A1&t=9pK9XM8tkT6urd4T-1) </b>
 2. We will decide as a team on which project idea should be used.
 Voting ends on <b>end of 10th Feb 2024</b>
 3. We will prepare a group pitch of our chosen idea (4 min) on <b>10th Feb 2024</b>
 4. We will film ourselves doing a 4-minute pitch, upload it on YouTube, and fill out the application form on  <b>11th Feb 2024</b>